-- g.
-The costs to explore and develop material sources, including all production effort, are subsidiary to the cost of providing the specified material; - h.
-The Engineer may order the Contractor to procure material only from certain portions of the source and may reject material from other portions of the source that does not conform to the specifications; and. - i.
-All material required may not be procurable from any one source and the Contractor may need to change between sources.
-That contingency is to be factored into the unit bid price for the Contract Item. - Inspection and Acceptance.
+- a. the costs to explore and develop material sources, including all production effort, are subsidiary to the cost of providing the specified material; - b. the Engineer may order the Contractor to procure material only from certain portions of the source and may reject material from other portions of the source that does not conform to the specifications; and. - c. all material required may not be procurable from any one source and the Contractor may need to change between sources.
+That contingency is to be factored into the unit bid price for the Contract Item. - 2.
+Inspection and Acceptance.
 The Contractor shall perform sampling and testing during materials processing and placement in accordance with its Quality Control Plan (Subsection 106-1.03, Testing and Acceptance) and shall obtain acceptable material samples from locations designated within the source.